Skip to content

 Python Scripts

-In addition to executing Python script as regular script NSClient++ can also execute them via the PythonScript module inside NSClient++.
-The benefit of this is that you can call APIs of NSClient++ as well as maintain state.
+In addition to executing Python scripts as regular external scripts, NSClient++ can also execute them in-process via the PythonScript module.
+The benefit is that scripts can call NSClient++'s APIs directly (run checks, listen on channels, register handlers, read/write settings) and keep state between invocations.

-To add a python script as an internal script you need to load the PythonScript module as well as configure it to run your script:
+To add a Python script as an internal script you need to load the PythonScript module and register the script:

 nscp py add --script my_script.py